-Attorney Chris Beardslee is an experienced and knowledgeable criminal defense lawyer serving the Tampa Bay area, including Hillsborough, Manatee, Pasco, Pinellas, Polk, and Sarasota counties.
+If you are eligible for a sealing or expungement, Attorney Chris Beardslee has experience in sealing and expunging records in the Tampa Bay area, including Hillsborough, Manatee, Pasco, Pinellas, Polk, and Sarasota counties.

 Contact The Law Office of Chris Beardslee for a free consultation today.
 Call 813-496-7778 or fill out a contact form and we will get in touch with you to discuss the best strategies for your case.

 What Is The Difference Between Having a Criminal History Record Sealed vs. Expunged?

 When a criminal history record is sealed, the public will not have access to it.
 Certain governmental or related entities, primarily those listed in s.
 943.059(4)(a), Florida Statutes, have access to sealed record information in its entirety.

 When a record has been expunged, those entities which would have access to a sealed record will be informed that the subject of the record has had a record expunged, but would not have access to the record itself.
 All they would receive is a caveat statement indicating that “Criminal Information has been Expunged from this Record”.
 Sealing or expunging a record has essentially the same practical effect: both cause a record to be unavailable to the public.
 The public will not have access to the record whether you seal or expunge the record.
 In a technical sense, sealing a record makes it non-public only with access to the record available by Court Order.
 When a record is expunged, an order is entered directing law enforcement and the courts to “expunge” the record and it is effectively deleted from their records.
 A person can legally deny they were ever arrested or charged with a criminal offense if it has been expunged whereas a person with a sealed record may, in certain circumstances, still have to disclose the matter or assert they were arrested and charged, but that the matter is now sealed.